akevalion/PharoTestsAction/README.md

 ```
 ### Contact

-Just submit and issue and I will fix the repo :D.
+Just submit an issue and I will fix the repo :D.